cokuscz/CarroFlutterTest/README.md

 # CarroFlutterTest

-# CarroFlutterTest

 ## Flutter Engineer

 ### Background

-In Carro, we are often required to build mobile apps backed by internal data APIs to communicate critical and relevant information to our stakeholders and consumers.
+In Carro, we are often display some types reports， so i wanna u can do it.

 ### Your Task

 Build an FLutter app to display vehicle information base on user's country.

-Please use the data from https://gist.githubusercontent.com/heinhtetaung92/fbfd371881e6982c71971eedd5732798/raw/00e14e0e5502dbcf1ea9a2cdc44324fd3a5492e7/test.json and display it accordingly to design.
+Please use the data from https://gist.githubusercontent.com/cokuscz/19e6a3eff017323b097561ee4724d474/raw/29cc92e42e8953a26ec7622c255c5323c885bf39/report_data.json and display it accordingly to design.

-Before display the UI, user must be able to choose options for the country.
+Before display the UI.

 Please refer to the design below for UI.
+1. request a

 We will evaluate this exercise based on:

 - Completion of the application
-- User Interface
+- Report Interface
 - Code Structure
 - Tests